 Our top 10 covers the most common reasons people choose to move to Dubai and the United Arab Emirates.
 But this is just the start.

 There are many more advantages of living here that you only uncover once you make the move.
 Here are some of our favourite, overlooked benefits of living and working in the Emirates.

 11. Camel safaris are commonplace

 It’s not actually a million miles from the British countryside – it’s about 3,500 – but it feels it when you realise that the out-of-town scenery in Dubai is desert!
-Primarily travelled across in camel, there’s lots of Bedouin camps that make for great authentic dining destinations and are only accessible by a bumpy ride.
+Primarily travelled across in camel, there are lots of Bedouin camps that make for great authentic dining destinations and are only accessible by a bumpy ride.

 12. You can ski… in the desert

 Don’t get the sun go to your head – cool off on the slopes!
 Situated in the Mall of the Emirates, there’s a whole indoor ski resort that’s kept cool year-round and gives you the opportunity to ski five runs and various stunt features without ever leaving the UAE.

 13. The shopping malls are amongst the best in the world